ClusterHQ/flocker/docs/faq/index.rst

 Flocker is under active deployment and we receive a lot of questions about how this or that will be done in a future release.
 You can find these questions in the Future section below.
 You can also view `ideas for future releases`_  and `user stories for upcoming features`_.

-If you want to get involved in a discussion about a future release or have a question about Flocker today, get in touch on our IRC #clusterhq or .. _the flocker Google group: https://groups.google.com/forum/#!forum/flocker-users.
+If you want to get involved in a discussion about a future release or have a question about Flocker today, get in touch on our IRC #clusterhq or `the flocker Google group`.

 Future / ZFS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~